RonFrancesca/makam_research/README.md

 In order to use these tools you have to install python and the following modules: music21, numpy, matplotlib, scipy

-In Ubuntu in order to install all these modules it is as simple as typing in the Terminal:
+In Ubuntu the user can install all these modules it is as simple as typing in the Terminal:
 ```
 $ sudo apt-get install python-dev python-numpy python-matplotlib python-scipy
 $ pip install music21
 ```

-In OSX you install these modules by typing in the Terminal:
+In OSX the user can install these modules by typing in the Terminal:

 ```
 $ brew install python